| Credit union

 true even in cases where CD's (Certificates of Deposit) automatically

-roll-over, because this is not considered to be owner-directed activity.
-Even in the event the credit union failed and closed its doors, do not necessarily assume your funds are lost forever.
+the account may be considered dormant.
+Even in the event the credit union closed its doors, do not necessarily assume your funds are lost forever.
 For those who owned accounts at a branch no longer in existence, the funds may well have been transferred to a successor credit union after a merger or acquisition.
-Even in the event the credit union failed and closed its doors, do not necessarily assume your funds are lost forever.
-Unclaimed shares from failed credit unions are handled by the National Credit Union Administration.
-NCUA is an independent agency that supervises and insures over 7,329 federal credit unions and 4,538 state-chartered credit unions.
-When a federally-insured credit union is liquidated, NCUA's Asset Liquidation Management Center assumes responsibility for paying share accounts to members.
-NCUSIF, The National Credit Union Share Insurance Fund, insures member deposits up to a $100,000 limit.
-Since 1990, more than $331 million has been paid out to well over 100,000 shareholders.
+If the credit union failed, the NCUA - National Credit Union Administration - assumes responsibility for repaying deposits to members.
+NCUSIF, the National Credit Union Share Insurance Fund, currently insures member deposits up to a $250,000 limit.
+Since 1990, more than $331 million has been paid out to well over 100,000 credit union members.
 For assistance tracking down funds from

 closed banks and credit unions, or to trace funds lost